We will be closed from 28 Jan 3pm to 2 Feb. Happy Chinese New Year!

 Before you join millions of Botox fans around the world, here’s what you should know about Botox and its side effects.

-Here, we will list 5 Botox side effects; from the most common such as the temporary freezing of facial expressions.*
+Here, we will list 5 Botox side effects; from the most common such as the temporary freezing of facial expressions, before delving into management and preventive tips for these side effects.*

 Note: Botox is a brand name and often used synonymously with the neurotoxin botulinum toxin.
 In this article, we will be using the term ‘botox’ to refer to botulinum toxin.